ifadams/PySimDESim/README.md

 # PySimDESim
 A simple discrete event simulation framework for teaching and basic modeling.
 If you're looking for something more serious (and vastly more developed) there are plenty of great choices out there!
-For Python based approaches, SimPY can't be beat http://simpy.readthedocs.io/en/latest/ , and for some *very* heavy weight (but gignatically powerful) sim check out ROSS https://github.com/carothersc/ROSS
+For Python based approaches, SimPY can't be beat http://simpy.readthedocs.io/en/latest/ , and for some *very* heavy weight (but gigantically powerful) simulation check out ROSS https://github.com/carothersc/ROSS

 In SimDESim There are 3 basic elements: the  coordinator, nodes, and actions.
 The coordinator (also called the master) maintains the current clock tick, and allows 'out of band' actions to be